-To find out more about employment standards and your rights, see Understand your rights – foreign workers.
+To find out more about employment standards and your rights, see Understand your rights – temporary workers.

 Labour standards organizations

-Find out how to contact the office in charge of labour or employment standards in the province or territory where you work:
+Find out how to contact the office responsible for labour or employment standards in the province or territory where you work:

 - British Columbia